Teacher Training 2019

 Mindfulness requires practice, understanding, and insight – are you ready to train?

 Please note, the Inner Strength Teacher Training Level 1, Foundations of Mindfulness is offered Feb 12 – Apr 2, 2019.
 It is a required course for The Developmental Perspective.
-For more information and registration click here.
+For more information click here.

 & Systemic Thinking